 To reach all children affected by HIV, we must go beyond biomedical solutions, removing the social and economic barriers between those excluded and the HIV services they most ardently need.
 We must build their resilience and that of their families to overcome the impacts of the disease.

 Social protection – such as cash/in-kind transfers, social insurance, social services – is vital in this regard.
 It is already proven to reduce the risk of HIV infection (UNAIDS, 2018).
 What is far less documented, is the impact of social protection on bringing those living on the fringes of society into the reach of HIV testing, treatment and care.
 Anecdotal evidence suggests that communities have long been providing extremely vulnerable children and their families with a range of social protection supports alongside HIV services.
 But these efforts have gone undocumented and unnoticed.

 As a result, global policy, programming and funding decision makers remain unaware of what works and are unable to deliver the most effective interventions at scale.
 A lack of evidence is holding back investment in effective solutions for vulnerable children.

 Anecdotal evidence suggests that effective solutions already exist.
-And efforts like the Reaching All Children Challenge will help to idenfity them and bring them to scale.
+And efforts like the Reaching All Children Challenge will help to identify them and bring them to scale.
 But this is just the start.
 Data is the key and we need more of it.
-With it, we will be well positioned to ensure more children have an opportunity to survive overcom or even avoid HIV and its impacts.
+With it, we will be well positioned to ensure more children have an opportunity to survive overcome or even avoid HIV and its impacts.

 Corinna Csaky is manager at the The Coalition for Children Affected by AIDS